Decision-making process and main principles of remuneration

 Restricted Share Plan

 Sanoma has adopted in 2014 Restricted Share Plan.
 The conditions and the issuance of the Restricted Shares are decided on by the Sanoma Board of Directors in accordance with the Human Resources Committee’s proposal.
-In general, Restricted Shares vest over 2-year period after which the allocated shares will be delivered to the participants provided that their employment with Sanoma continues uninterrupted throughout the duration of the plan until the shares are delivered.
+In general, Restricted Shares vest over 2- and 3-year periods after which the allocated shares will be delivered to the participants provided that their employment with Sanoma continues uninterrupted throughout the duration of the plan until the shares are delivered.
 The first plan commenced at the beginning of 2014 and the shares based on the first plan will be delivered in the spring 2016.
-The President and CEO and EMG members are part of Sanoma’s Restricted Share Plan.
+The second plan commenced at the beginning of 2015 and 50% of the shares based on it will be delivered in 2017 and 50% of the shares in 2018.
+EMG members are part of Sanoma’s Restricted Share Plan.

 Performance Share Plan

 Sanoma has adopted in 2013 Performance Share Plan.
 The conditions and the issuance of the Performance Shares are decided on by the Sanoma Board of Directors in accordance with the Human Resources Committee’s proposal.
 In general, Performance Shares vest over 3-year period and vesting is subject to meeting Group performance targets set by the Board of Directors for annually commencing new plans.
-The performance measures for the Performance Share Plans 2013-2014 and 2014-2016 are based on the earnings per share (excluding non-recurring items), and the development of digital and other new media sales.
-The President and CEO and EMG members are part of Sanoma’s Performance Share Plan.
+The performance measures for the Performance Share Plans 2013–2014 and 2014–2016 are based on the earnings per share (excluding non-recurring items), and the development of digital and other new media sales.
+The performance measures for the Performance Share Plan 2015–2017 are net sales growth adjusted for structural changes and earnings per share (excluding non-recurring items) in 2015.
+EMG members are part of Sanoma’s Performance Share Plan.